rtyler/brokenco.de/_posts/2019-02-02-codevalet-the-failed-experiment.md

 net-positive.
 In discussions I would refer to it as a "loss leader", something to drive adoption of Jenkins Pipeline with a calculated user acquisition cost.
-Still, Code Valet was deployed onto Kubernetes (AKS) and very intentionally restricted to reduce per-user cost and overhead wherever possible.
-Tightly packing Jenkins master containers into Kubernetes, and then dynamically provisioning Azure VM and container agents for workloads remain design patterns I stand by for cheaply running Jenkins-as-a-Service, but Jenkins remains undoubtedly **huge**.
+Still, Code Valet was deployed onto Kubernetes (AKS) and very intentionally restricted to reduce overhead and per-user cost wherever possible.
+Tightly packing Jenkins master containers into Kubernetes, and then dynamically provisioning Azure VM and container agents for workloads remain design patterns I stand by for cheaply running Jenkins-as-a-Service, but Jenkins is undoubtedly **huge**.
 I could not get decent performance in a low enough memory and CPU footprint for Code Valet _not_ to be a loss leader.
 And while Kohsuke's Buildhive project was, if I recall, running one big multi-tenant Jenkins instance, Code Valet by design used per-user instances.
-The exact numbers I cannot remember, but I spent my time thinking of more and more novel, yet non-invasive ways to reduce the monthly cost per user.
-Looking across the market today, it's very clear how punishing the race to the bottom for price on CI-as-a-Service products has been.
-Most vendors spend a non-trivial amount of time finding clever ways of engaging in AWS Spot Instance arbitrage or other means of shaving pennies of compute-hours where possible.
-All this before GitHub Actions recently showed up on the scene and dropped the bottom out of the market entirely.
+The exact numbers I cannot remember, but I spent my time thinking of more and more novel yet non-invasive ways to reduce the monthly cost per user.
+Looking across the market today, it is evident how punishing the race to the bottom for price on CI-as-a-Service products has been.
+Most vendors spend a non-trivial amount of time finding ingenious ways to arbitrage with AWS Spot Instances or other means of shaving pennies off compute-hours where possible.
+This was all very competitive even before GitHub Actions showed up on the scene and dropped the bottom out of the market entirely.
 In my opinion, developer tools has always been a challenging market to work in.
 Developers inherently undervalue their tools, recognizing the importances of a $3000 laptop or a $1000 chair to daily productivity, we still balk at $15/month services or licenses which would otherwise improve our lives.